 The role of a Product Manager requires a strategic and customer-centric approach.
 This calls for making more efficient decisions and streamlining the existing processes.
-If a product manager needs data to make informed decisions, the product ops manager collects and analyzes the data.
+If a product manager needs data to make informed decisions, the product ops or data ops manager collects and analyzes the data.

 Product ops track the implementation and outcomes when the product team is experimenting with new ideas and approaches.

 The Product Manager defines product goals and makes sure that it is aligned with the company vision.
 The Product Ops Manager facilitates the communication of these goals and keeps everyone informed.

 Product Managers play their most crucial roles before and during product development.
 But Product Ops Managers have their most important duties after the launch.
 This is when they identify what is working for users and what is not and gather information on optimizing product performance, which ensures that the product caters to the right needs of the users.